-HEALTH CARE ACCESS:
+HEALTH CARE ACCESS

 Healthcare access in Nicaragua is structured by the Ministry of Health, based in the capital, Managua.
-From there, each of the fifteen departments has it’s own department hospital, which is overseen by the SILAIS administrations (Sistema Local de Atención Integral en Salud).
-At a municipality level, there is a health center (Centro de Salud) for every municipality within the department.
-While they are not hospitals, health centers in the municipality are typically staffed with one doctor, and two nurses, that can attend patients with chronic, communicable, or noncommunicable diseases, as well as pregnancies.
+From there, each of the fifteen departments has its own department hospital, which is overseen by the SILAIS administrations (Sistema Local de Atención Integral en Salud).
+At a municipality level, there is a health centre (Centro de Salud) for every municipality within the department.
+While they are not hospitals, health centres in the municipality are typically staffed with one doctor, and two nurses, that can attend to patients with chronic, communicable, or noncommunicable diseases, as well as pregnancies.
 They, however, do not have the ability to perform surgeries.
-Lastly, most but not all communities have a Puesto de Salud, a smaller health center.
-These health centers are usually staffed with only one nurse and a rotating physician.
-Physicians are staffed in these health centers by Nicaragua’s Social Service.
-This is an initiative that requires Nicaraguan medical students to do two years of service in rural communities prior to graduating.
-The physician density in Nicaragua is approximately 1,099 people for every one doctor.
-According to the World Health Organization, there should be a maximum of 435 people per physician to qualify a country as having adequate access to medical attention.
-This density is significantly lower for the 40.6% of the population that lives in rural areas.
-It is for this reason that Nicaragua’s Social Service initiative brings medical students to these communities.
-However, access remains limited since these training physicians may be assigned to up to fifteen communities at a time.

 Currently, the community has issues with mosquitoes due to the thick vegetation within the community.
 Also, the community sees issues with hygiene due to latrines being damaged and outdated.
-The three top illnesses found in children are the flu, the common cold, and diarrhea.
+The three top illnesses found in children are the flu, the common cold, and diarrhoea.
 Some top illnesses found in adults are hypertension and diabetes.